Login

 Very effective

-How did the resource inform students’ understanding of food waste as a global vs local issue?
-My students were blown away by the amount of food that is produced locally.
+How did the resource inform students’ understanding of food waste as a global vs local issue? related to their community so they were able to inquire further with their questioning skills

 Did the resource encourage new ways of thinking and talking about the value food?